Campus Improvement Plan

 Evaluation Data Sources: Campus Safety Committee roster and calendar

-Strategy 1: Establish Campus Safety Committees composed of a cross section of stake holders to look at matters related to campus safety.
-Team will meet three times/year so that all campuses will be able to refine safety practices.
+Strategy 1: Establish Campus Safety Committee composed of a cross section of stakeholders to look at matters related to campus safety.

-Strategy's Expected Result/Impact: Ensure the safety of all stakeholders.
+Strategy's Expected Result/Impact: Refined safety practices

-Staff Responsible for Monitoring: EOP
+Staff Responsible for Monitoring: Campus Safety Officer

 Performance Objective 3 - EMERGENCY OPERATIONS